indrasaputra/tetesan-hujan/README.md

 ## Deployment

 Currently, this project is deployed in [Heroku](https://www.heroku.com/).
-The deployment process definiton is stated and ruled in [Github Actions](https://github.com/indrasaputra/tetesan-hujan/blob/main/.github/workflows/test-and-deploy.yml).
+The deployment process definiton is stated and ruled in [Heroku Dashboard](https://dashboard.heroku.com/apps/tetesan-hujan/deploy/github).